 During the Soviet era, Christmas in Russia was erased from the calendar.
-However, the need for bright, magical winter holiday remained, and soon Christmas was replaced by New Year.
-Most Christmas attributes like New Year tree, festive dinner, lights, garlands, firecrackers and of course New Year gifts were transferred to the New Year holiday.
-Up to this day New Year in Russia is the biggest and most important holiday celebrated with big pomp and enthusiasm throughout the country.
+However, the need for a bright, magical winter holiday remained, and soon Christmas was replaced by New Year.
+Most Christmas attributes like New Year tree, festive dinner, lights, garlands, firecrackers, and of course New Year gifts were transferred to the New Year holiday.
+Up to this day, New Year in Russia is the biggest and most important holiday celebrated with big pomp and enthusiasm throughout the country.

 New Year Tree

 New Year tree is an integral part of winter holidays in Russia.
 People start buying and decorating New Year trees a week or two before December, 31 and keep it until Old New Year on January, 13.

 There’s a traditions to place two figurines under the New Year tree in Russia, Father Frost (Russian Santa Claus) and his granddaughter Snegurochka (the Snow Maiden).
 It’s also under the New Year tree where kids find their New Year gifts on the morning of January 1.

 Instead of Santa, Russian children believe in the no less mythical Father Frost (Ded Moroz) who wears a long blue or red fur coat, a matching hat, and felt boots.
 He carries around a large sack with sweets and gifts on his back and a magical stick that has the power to freeze everything around him.
 Unlike Santa, Father Frost doesn’t have reindeer to fly him around, but instead drives a sled with three horses.
 His young and beautiful granddaughter Snegurochka (the Snow Maiden) usually helps Ded Moroz with bringing New Year Gifts for kids.

 New Year is the biggest celebration of the year in Russia and like any other big holiday in the country it is celebrated with a large feast that starts around 9-10 pm on New Year’s Eve.